kartoza/docker-geoserver/README.md

 ```

 ### Activating JNDI PostgreSQL connector
 When defining vector stores you can use the JNDI pooling.
+To set
-To set this up you will need to activate the following
+this up you will need to activate the following environment
-environment variable `POSTGRES_JNDI=TRUE`.
-By default, the environment the variable is set to `FALSE`
+variable `POSTGRES_JNDI=TRUE`.
+By default, the environment the
-Additionally, you will need to define parameters to connect to an existing PostgreSQL database
+variable is set to `FALSE`.
+Additionally, you will need to
+define parameters to connect to an existing PostgreSQL database

 ```
 POSTGRES_JNDI=TRUE